LSYS/LexicalRichness/README.rst

 See here for `Contributor Code of
 Conduct <http://contributor-covenant.org/version/1/0/0/>`__.

+If you'd like to contribute via a Pull Request (PR), feel free to open an issue on the `Issue Tracker
+<https://github.com/LSYS/LexicalRichness/issues>`__ to discuss the potential contribution via a PR.

 10. Citing
 ----------
-If you have used this codebase and wish to cite it, please cite as below.
+If you have used this codebase and wish to cite it, here is the citation metadata.

 Codebase: